gaoyaoxin/Statistics-with-R-Specialization/README.md

 # Statistics with R Specialization

-Duke University's Statistics with R Specialization on Coursera

-This repo contains lectures and assignments of [Duke Unitersity - Coursera](https://www.coursera.org/duke).
+This repo contains lectures and assignments of [Duke University's Statistics with R Specialization on Coursera](https://www.coursera.org/specializations/statistics).

 <br/>
 <p align="center">